TanvirArjel/EFCore.GenericRepository/README.md

 This library is Generic Repository implementation for EF Core ORM which will remove developers' pain to write repository layer for each .NET Core and .NET project.

+## Giving a star (⭐)

+**If you find this library useful, please don't forget to encouraging me to do such more stuffs by giving a star to this repository.
+Thank you.**

+## Breaking Changes in version 5.2.0

+1. `repository.SaveChangesAsync()` method has been removed.
+Please look at the below usage documention for more details.

 ## This library includes following notable features:

 1. This library can be run on any .NET Core or .NET application which has .NET Core 3.1, .NET Standard 2.1 and .NET 5.0 support.